ninobaw/aero-doc-flow-enfidha-final/AI_RULES.md

     *   **Management & Validation**: Use `react-hook-form` for building and managing forms, including validation.

 7.  **Backend Interactions**:
-    *   **Supabase Client**: All interactions with the backend (database queries, authentication, file storage) must be done using the `supabase` client instance from `src/integrations/supabase/client.ts`.
+    *   **Node.js/Express.js Backend**: All interactions with the backend (database queries, authentication, file storage) must be done via the custom Node.js/Express.js API.
-    *   **Authentication**: Handle user authentication (login, logout, session management) via Supabase Auth.
+    *   **Authentication**: Handle user authentication (login, logout, session management) via your custom backend routes.
-    *   **Database Operations**: Perform CRUD operations on the PostgreSQL database via Supabase client methods.
+    *   **Database Operations**: Perform CRUD operations on the MongoDB database via Mongoose.
-    *   **File Storage**: Manage file uploads and downloads using Supabase Storage.
+    *   **File Storage**: Manage file uploads and downloads using Multer and the local filesystem.

 8.  **Notifications**:
     *   **Toasts**: Use the `useToast` hook (which leverages `shadcn/ui`'s `Toaster` component) for displaying transient messages like success, error, or info notifications.